AramZS/aramzs.xyz/src/content/resources/film/bride-of-re-animator.md

 original_title: Bride of Re-Animator
 overview: >-
-  Unperturbed by the disastrous outcome of his previous meddling with the dead, Dr. West continues his research into the phenomenon of re-animation; only this time, he plans to create life – starting with the heart of his young protégé Dan's dearly deceased Meg Halsey.
+  Unperturbed by the disastrous outcome of his previous meddling with the dead, Dr. West continues his research into the phenomenon of re-animation, only this time, he plans to create life – starting with the heart of his young protégé Dan's dearly deceased Meg Halsey.
 popularity: 15.892